99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - CodePipeline: automate pipeline.
 Visual workflow tool to orchestrate CICD.
 We can control the Source / build / test / deploy / invoke stages.
 If a stage fails pipeline stops.
-You can create events for failed pipelines / events with CloudWatch events. you can add an "APPROVAL ACTION" to a stage in a pipeline at the point where you want the pipeline execution to stop so that someone with the required AWS Identity and Access Management permissions can approve or reject the action.
+You can create events for failed pipelines / events with CloudWatch events. you can add an "APPROVAL ACTION" to a stage in a pipeline at the point where you want the pipeline!! execution to stop so that someone with the required AWS Identity and Access Management permissions can approve or reject the action.